F5 Reactivate License

 d) Click Force to Standby

-2. Verify that F51 is the active load balancer
+- Verify that - F51is the active load balancer

 a) To verify that the expected objects appear in the shared and non-shared portions of the configuration, navigate to Local Traffic > Pools